Totems are physical items that can help you lucid dream, by helping you realize if you’re dreaming or not.

 What is the totem induced lucid dreaming technique?

-The totem induced lucid dream involves using OBJECTS to test whether you’re dreaming or not.
+The totem induced lucid dream involves using small OBJECTS like dice or a spinning top to test whether you’re dreaming or not.

 It was made popular by the movie; Inception.
 Since then, many people have started using totems to induce lucid dreams and to make their reality checks that bit easier to do.
 It’s also made way for a few companies to start producing awesome products like the spinning top totem from the film!